Binance vs. Coinbase — 2024 Update [Fees, Apps, and More]

 You can keep your funds with both Binance and Coinbase.
 The wallets are secured with AES-256 encryption, so you don’t need to worry about hackers interfering with your trading activity.

-Having a wallet with Binance and CoinBase allows you to easily access, trade, and withdraw your funds to a bank or PayPal account.
-Binance bought Trust Wallet back in 2018, and allows its users to access it along with the standard Binance wallet.
+Maintaining a wallet on Binance and CoinBase facilitates simple management, trading, and withdrawal of your funds to a bank or PayPal account.
+Binance acquired Trust Wallet in 2018 and now enables its users to utilize it in conjunction with the standard Binance wallet.

 Binance offers a lot more coins than Coinbase.
 It has about 500 currencies, while Coinbase has a little over 100.
 This puts Binance ahead, as it allows you to jump on any trend.
 Aside from the most popular coins such as ETH, BTC, DOT, ADA, and XRP, you’ll also find DOGE, SOL, and SHIB on both platforms.
 However, Binance offers a large variety of altcoins that are not available anywhere else.